Altricch/RoomAllocationAgent/README.md

 # Room Allocation Agent by Apaleo

-An automated room-assignment system for hotels running on the [Apaleo](https://apaleo.com) PMS.
+A room-assignment system for hotels running on the [Apaleo](https://apaleo.com) PMS.
 It reads tomorrow's (or today's) arrivals, asks an LLM to interpret each guest's free-text comment, then runs a Simulated Annealing optimiser to assign every reservation to a physical room while balancing guest requests, adjacency, upgrades, operational constraints, and inventory pressure.

 Configuration is fully sheet-driven.
 A single Google Sheet controls feature on/off flags, priority ordering, the room-type hierarchy, loyalty tiers, property-specific phrase dictionaries, and the choice of property and day.
 The same workflow runs against multiple properties with no code changes.